Samsagax/hhfc/README.md

+# NOTE: This project is currently in the very early stages of development.

+Is still on non-functional state but is published as a way to get feedback and force me not to procrastinate it further.

 # The Hwmon Handheld Fan Controller (hhfc)

-This is meant to be a universal controller for anything that can be read from hwmon sysfs filesystem.
-Originally designed for handhelds but can be configured for anything that has sensors and fans.
+This is meant to be a universal controller for anything that can be read and writen from hwmon sysfs filesystem.
+Originally designed for handhelds but can be configured for anything that has sensors and fans exposed via hwmon sysfs (i.e. `/sys/class/hwmon/hwmon?/*`)

 ## Configuration

+The driver uses FANS and SENSORS.
+Any FAN can watch one or more sensors.

-Check the sample configuration file
+Check the sample configuration file for details.

 ## Usage